The first thing you do is STOP and PAUSE!

 And keep morphing it to try and make it different from the thousands of résumés out there that all look the same.
-The way your career story will be noticed by prospective employers is to make it unique and have it standout from others in some meaningful way.
+The way your career story will be noticed by prospective employers is to make it unique and have it stand out from others in some meaningful way.

 Start the conversation on what opportunities exist in other organizations and get their views on how you should move forward.

-Actually, engaging with your network should be an ongoing priority even when you are not looking to move — be in a constant job hunting mode; it will prepare you if and when you decide to pursue other opportunities.
+Engaging with your network should be an ongoing priority even when you are not looking to move — be in a constant job hunting mode; it will prepare you if and when you decide to pursue other opportunities.